theme-next/theme-next.org/source/docs/theme-settings/custom-pages/index.md

 <!-- endtab -->

 <!-- tab Setting Front-matter Values → -->
 Front-matter is a block of YAML or JSON at the beginning of the file that is used to configure settings for your writings.
-Settings Front-matter values and more detailed can be found in {% exturl Front-matter https://hexo.io/docs/front-matter.html %}.
+Settings Front-matter values and more detailed can be found in [Front-matter](https://hexo.io/docs/front-matter.html).
 You can also add contents in `custom_name/index.md` if you like.

 {% codeblock lang:md %}
 title: custom_name